The Musician Sound Develops Through His Breathing And Air

 « Exhalation must perform slowly and regularly in order to play a quiet ballad. »

-We can extend the analogy between the violin bow and the air column, as mentioned before, for the sound laying at its initial emission : the first push of the bow matches the air column beginning to vibrate, at the very moment when inhaling becomes exhaling, during the handover from the diaphragm to the transverse abdominus muscle.
+We can extend the analogy between the violin bow and the column of sound, as mentioned before, for the sound laying at its initial emission : the first push of the bow matches the column of sound beginning to vibrate, at the very moment when inhaling becomes exhaling, during the handover from the diaphragm to the transverse abdominus muscle.

 « To hasten the awareness of your back muscles and integrate them quicker into your instrumental action, it is recommended to “imagine“ them, to develop their role, to locate them, to play them at will (…)«